ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

    npm run test -u
    ```

-2. However, if the changes during snapshot comparison exceed the scope of your modification this time, for example, you only changed the text, but found that classnames in snapshots have changed, which obviously does not meet expectations, we need to rectify the causes.
+2. However, we should find what's going wrong if the diff of snapshot is not only cause by your modification this time.
+For example, you only modified the text, but found that classnames in snapshots have changed, which obviously does not meet expectations.

    The common causes are as follows: